dennisschroer/abe-healthcare/README.md

 #### Memory

-res is what is used, in total
+rss is what is used, in total, and almost equal to uss,

 data is what is available for data only

+swap is what is in swap

+**rss + swap is used mem**

 See [psutil.Process.memory_info](https://pythonhosted.org/psutil/#psutil.Process.memory_info).